 Does Age Make a Difference?

-The hospitality industry has diverse workforce and therefore ensuring that your supervisors and leaders are cognisant of this is really important for successful culture management.
+The hospitality industry has a diverse workforce and therefore ensuring that your supervisors and leaders are cognisant of this is really important for successful culture management.

 For example, the younger the worker, the more important it was for their leader to place importance on their personal presentation to be perceived as successful.
 The older the worker, the more important it was for their leader to focus on the company’s financial success to be perceived as successful.

 Culture and staff engagement was reported as the top success factor amongst all generations.
 While acting with integrity was reported as the second most important success factor for Baby Boomers and Gen X, it did not even appear in the top three success factors for Gen Y and Gen Z. Instead, millennials reported a stronger preference for their leaders to display strong relationship building skills.

 3 Questions Every Successful Company Should Be Asking:

 In the fast changing world of hospitality it is important to assess and re-assess how your leaders are performing and where they could improve.

-Given the changing expectations from guests and retention challenges, it's important to consider how willing and capable your leaders are.
+Given the changing expectations from guests and retention challenges, you must consider how willing and capable your leaders are.

 If you're unsure of where to start, we recommend asking yourself these three questions: